 (d) The reporting requirement shall also apply to any adult who has reasonable cause to believe that a child who resides with them, has suffered severe abuse, and is able or capable of making a report.
 For the purposes of this subsection, "severe abuse" means any of the following: Any single act of abuse that causes physical trauma of sufficient severity that, if left untreated, could cause death; any single act of sexual abuse that causes significant bleeding, deep bruising, or significant external or internal swelling; or more than one act of physical abuse, each of which causes bleeding, deep bruising, significant external or internal swelling, bone fracture, or unconsciousness.

 (e) The reporting requirement also applies to guardians ad litem, including court-appointed special advocates, appointed under Titles 11

-RCW, who in the course of their representation of children in these actions have reasonable cause to believe a child has been abused or neglected.
+RCW and this title, who in the course of their representation of children in these actions have reasonable cause to believe a child has been abused or neglected.

 (f) The reporting requirement in (a) of this subsection also applies to administrative and academic or athletic department employees, including student employees, of institutions of higher education, as defined in RCW 28B.10.016